 As part of the Budget 2014, Central Government announced their agreement for a Greater Cambridge City Deal which will deliver a step change in investment capability; an increase in jobs and homes with benefits for the whole County and the wider LEP area.
 The agreement provides a grant of up to £500 million for new transport schemes.
-However, only £100 million of funding is initially guaranteed with the remaining funding dependent on the achievement of certain triggers.
+However, only £100 million of funding has initially been guaranteed with the remaining funding dependent on the achievement of certain triggers.

-Despite this deal, as with the revenue position, the external operating environment poses a significant challenge to the Council as it determines how to invest in order to meet its outcomes, whilst facing reduced levels of funding in several areas but increasing demands on its infrastructure.
+Despite this deal, as with the revenue position, the external operating environment poses a significant challenge to the Council as it determines how to invest in order to meet its outcomes, whilst facing increasing demands on its infrastructure that are not necessarily matched by an increase in external funding.